acacereswright/acacereswright.github.io/work.md

 title: Work Experience
 ---

+#### Graduate Research Assistant, University at Buffalo.
+June 2023 - Present

+I have been working with the [Computation and Equity (cUBe) Lab](https://cse.buffalo.edu/cubelab/), which is directed by Dr. Kenneth Joseph.
+Currently, I am currently working on comparing various ways individuals reacted to Bernie Sanders dropping out of the 2020 Democratic Primary (and thus the race for president as a whole).
+Along with this, I am investigating how people present themselves online, and how this varies across both geographic location and language.
+From a more technical perspective this involves working how we can extract meaningful and relevant dimensions from text, and how large language models can aid this extraction.

+Previously, I developed tools for automatic stance detection using Large Language Models.
+A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

+Various aspects of my work has appeared in the following conferences:

+* A paper published in the proceedings of the 17th International Conference on Social Computing, Behavioral-Cultural Modeling & Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS), September 2024. **[Runner Up, Best Student Lead Paper Award](documents/2024_SBP-BRiMS%20Award.pdf)**
+* A [poster](documents/Ic2s2_Poster.pdf) at the 10th International Conference on Computational Social Science (IC2S2), July 2024.

 #### Data Analyst (Intern), s-cubed: Strategic Sustainability Solutions.
-September 2024 - Present
+September 2024 - June 2025

-I am working at [s-cubed: Strategic Sustainability Solutions](https://www.scubed-sustainability.com/), an early stage start up.
-I am leading data science initiatives focused on quantifying corporate financial resilience to sustainability risks.
-I am working directly with C-Suite executives (former Moody's managing directors) to develop innovative methodologies that impacted both analytics and product development.
+I worked at [s-cubed: Strategic Sustainability Solutions](https://www.scubed-sustainability.com/), an early stage start up.
+While there, I led data science initiatives focused on quantifying corporate financial resilience to sustainability risks, which was a critical part of the company's initial product launch.
+I worked directly with C-Suite executives (former Moody's managing directors) to develop innovative methodologies that impacted both analytics and product development.

 My key contributions include: